 Successes at a glance:

-Focusing on eco-friendly living, organic beauty products, and wellness
+Founder, Kelly Bonanno, focusing on eco-friendly living, organic beauty products, and wellness.

-Commercials, promos, internet audio, computer software & tutorials, educational videos & CDs, corporate training videos, audio books, telephone on-hold productions, travelogues
+Voiceover artist: commercials, promos, internet audio, computer software & tutorials, educational videos & CDs, corporate training videos, audio books, telephone on-hold productions, travelogues.

 Setback failure or time when things fell apart:

 For Kelly, a difficult moment was leaving CBS when she became a first-time mom.
 Kelly loved her job and her career path was constantly looking upward.
 As you will discover in the next section, Kelly started as a PA and worked her way to eventually running an entire department.
 However, the hours were long and very demanding: not conducive to the lifestyle of being a new parent.
 Further, while Kelly loves being a mom, she isn’t content to just be a stay-at-home mom.
 Kelly shares that the transition was a lonely one.
 Kelly, a true people person, found herself a bit isolated since most of her cohort were not having kids at the time.
 Kelly had also just recently lost her mom, making the transition even harder.
 On top of that, Kelly’s side gig in voiceover work came to a halt just as it was starting to really gain traction.
 The agency that represented her had closed its doors and finding new representation proved to be difficult.
 While a voiceover career is in many ways an ideal career for a new mom, Kelly recognizes that it wasn’t meant to be and doesn’t look back w/ any sadness or regrets.

 Kelly is the very definition of resilience and optimism.
 Despite having a difficult transition out of the world of television broadcasting, she knew this was temporary and that she would find both her tribe and her big “aha” moment.
 At her core, she has always wanted to educate and share w/ an audience the knowledge and experiences she has garnered in making good healthy choices.